 According to Jeffrey Mayer, author of IDG's Time Management for Dummies, electronic organizers make you more efficient and can free up one or more hours per day.
 Where do you find this gift of time?
 By thwarting time hogs.
-C. Austin
+C. Austin management consultant, defines the top ten timewasters as:

-> Pritchard, a
+Pritchard, a Richmond.

-Richmond,

 Virginia-based time